(259 varieties to choose from, well before the Derecho of 2020, now we are struggling to recover)

 Delaware Purple - Early.
 Purple red skin, intense white flesh, vigorous vines, fantastic yields.
 This one never seems to fail with nice uniform roots.
 We routinely make late plantings around July 18and still get a decent yield of uniform roots by October 2.
 Certified Organic Slips, 6 slips for $10.00, 12 slips for $17.50, 25 slips for $32.00

 Edna Evans- (Heirloom Variety) Mid-season.
 Vining, normal leaf, salmon colored skin, orange flesh, average yields.
 Barbara Lund originally gathered this one from the rural parts of Ohio.
 Thanks to Catherine Walters for saving this.
-Certified Organic Slips.UNAVAILABLE FOR 2022.
-ANYONE WITH THIS PLEASE CONTACT US.
-WE LOST ALL IN THE DERECHO OF 2020.
+Certified Organic Slips.
+6 slips for $10.00, 12 slips for $17.50, 25 slips for $32.00.

 Eureka - Mid-season.
 Vigorous vines, normal leaf, carrot orange skin, orange flesh, roots tend to be large carrot shape , thin and very long in great abundance, average yield.
 I think this one would be great for heavy clay soils as it should force the roots to plump up.
-Certified Organic Slips.UNAVAILABLE FOR 2022.
+Certified Organic Slips.UNAVAILABLE FOR 2023.
 ANYONE WITH THIS PLEASE CONTACT US.
 WE LOST ALL IN THE DERECHO OF 2020.

 Georgia Jet- Early.
 Vining, normal leaf, pink-/red skin, orange flesh, above average yield.
 While this continues to be a popular variety, I find it to be one of the least desirable ones to grow.
 Yes, it is early.
 Yes, it gets big, but it cooks up mushy It doesn’t have the flavor or resistance to cracking that some of the other varieties we carry have.
 We sincerely hope that you will try some of the more flavorful heirlooms that we offer.
 While you may not get an 8 to 10 pound “whopper”, you’re going to get something that will tantalize your taste buds with the heirlooms.
 We have been working with a new clone of this from Duck Creek Farms and it has much better crack resistance.
 In 2017 we planted our crop July 6 and harvested in early October with over 99% usable sized crack free roots.
 We hope to continue to select for top quality roots.
 2018 also proved to see this selection rise in favorability.
 2019 showed continued good quality crack free roots.
 Certified Organic Slips, 6 slips for $10.00 , 12 slips for $17.50.

 Georgia Red- Mid-season.
 Semi-bush, normal leaf, tan/orange skin, deep orange flesh, above average yield.
 While this has the name Georgia Red, it has always been the same color as indicated above (and has never been red) I’ve grown it for over 20 years.
 This may not be the same sweet potato that people in the South call Georgia Red.
-Certified Organic Slips, 6 slips for $10.00, 12 slips for $17.50, 25 slips for $32.00
+Certified Organic Slips, Unavailable for 2023, RABBITS.

 Ginseng Red- (Heirloom Variety) Early.
 Large, semi-bush, cut leaf, pinkish/red skin, light orange flesh, excellent yield.
 Obtained in 1989 from Benny Michiti in Virginia whose wife’s father had been growing it for over 40 years.
 Flavor improves if kept for 6 weeks.
 Thanks to Catherine Walters for saving this.
 Certified Organic Slips.
-UNAVAILABLE FOR 2022.
-ANYONE WITH THIS PLEASE CONTACT US.
-WE LOST ALL IN THE DERECHO OF 2020.
+6 slips for $10.00, 12 slips for $17.50, 25 slips for $32.00.

 Hayman - (Heirloom Variety) Mid-season.
 Vining, normal leaf, cream colored skin, cream flesh, average yield.
 Plants tend to produce very large numbers of smaller sized roots.
 This one never seems to get very large, but flavor is good.
 Certified Organic Slips, 6 slips for $10.00, 12 slips for $17.50, 25 slips for $32.00, 50 slips for $60.00

 Hernandez- Mid-season.
 Vigorous vines normal leaf, dark orange skin, dark orange flesh.
 Tends to be very moist when cooked, above average yields.
 Slow to sprout.
 Most likely not shipped before June 15.
 Introduced in 1992 by Louisiana State University.
-Certified Organic Slips, 3 slips for $10.00.
+Certified Organic Slips,Unavailable for 2023.